• LAUNCH YOUR DREAM

 You 2.0 Happens After Your D’oh Moment

-Last updated on February 27th, 2013 at 08:45 am
+Last updated on February 26th, 2023 at 02:13 pm

-Oprah likes to call them “Aha! moments” I think possibly because “Aha” may sound prettier when you’re having a light-bulb moment — that moment where you to see a missing piece of your dream puzzle.
+Oprah likes to call them “Aha! moments” I think possibly because “Aha” may sound prettier when you’re having a light-bulb moment — that moment where you see a missing piece of your dream puzzle.
 It’s certainly a reality check — whatever you want to call it.

 There’s a caveat to dream “D’oh” moments: To have one requires that you’ve already put some serious time and effort into your dream.
 You have to spend more than just last week working on your dream.
 Without dream practice, you won’t get sudden “D’oh” clarity.